Br1sbane/test02/content/blog/Blockchain_in_action.md

 How will it work?

-•	Employers, educational providers, and credential issuers will upload achievements to the blockchain directly while ensuring data is protected and compliant with regulations, such as the GDPR.
+•	Employers, educational providers, and credential issuers will upload data about achievements to the blockchain.
+In technical terms, it is only the hash uploaded, so no real data can be viewed by unauthorized persons or leaked incidentally.
+Only a person who has the key provided by the credential owner has access to the data.
+This ensures data is protected and compliant with regulations, such as the GDPR.
+I

 •	Recruiters can have access to a database of accurate, compliant, and verified applicant records.